Father sentenced to 1,503 years in prison for raping daughter

 Lopez was arrested by Fresno police in November 2013 after his daughter called police to report the abuse.

-At Friday’s hearing, Sarkisian read the date of each felony count, which including Lopez raping his daughter on Christmas and other holidays.
+At Friday’s hearing, Sarkisian read the date of each felony count, which included Lopez raping his daughter on Christmas and other holidays.

-And before he announced the sentence, Sarkisian said Lopez turned down two plea deals.
-Prior to his preliminary hearing, if he had admitted his guilt, prosecutors would have recommended 13 years in prison.
+Before he announced the sentence, Sarkisian said Lopez turned down two plea deals.
+Before his preliminary hearing, if he had admitted his guilt, prosecutors would have recommended 13 years in prison.
 Lopez rejected the offer.

-Then prior to his trial, he was offered 22 years in prison if he admitted his guilt.
-Lopez declined the offer, saying he should be released from jail for the time he had already served, Sarkisian said.
+Then before his trial, he was offered 22 years in prison if he admitted his guilt.
+Lopez declined that offer, saying he should be released from jail for the time he already had served, Sarkisian said.

 “He ruined her teenage years and made her feel like it was her fault,” Galstan said in arguing for the maximum sentence.